realA10001986/SID/README.md

 ### Control the SID via MQTT

 The SID can - to a some extent - be controlled through messages sent to topic **bttf/sid/cmd**.
-Support commands are
+Supported commands are
 - TIMETRAVEL: Start a [time travel](#time-travel)
 - IDLE: Switch to idle mode
 - SA: Start spectrum analyzer